 The DDU-2000 Series AED defibrillation pads are supplied sealed in a package with the connector and part of the cable exposed.
-This allows the pads to be stored in a pre-connected state for rapid deployment during an emergency.

 DO NOT open the sealed pads package until the pads are to be used.
 The packaging should be opened only immediately prior to use, otherwise the pads may dry out and become non-functional.